orbitalbuilds/odin-privacy-policy/README.md

 ## 11. Changes to this policy

 If the app's behavior changes in a way that affects this policy, we will update this page and change the effective date at the top.
-Material changes will also be noted in the app's release notes.

 ---